 As with the prior model, Merrell offers 2 waterproof options: an in-house M Select design and Gore-Tex.
 While we haven’t had a chance to test these variants, prior experience tells us the M Select (called the Moab 2 WP) is a fine choice for most day hikers that want a waterproof shoe.
 The Gore-Tex shoe likely will offer slightly better breathability at a slightly lower weight, but both are pretty darn waterproof and the Gore-Tex version is $20 more expensive ($140 for the shoe and $150 for the mid-height boot).

-In terms of durability, we don’t have enough miles on these shoes to make a final judgment, but with a couple months of use the Moab is holding up really well.
+In terms of durability, with a few months of use the Moab is holding up really well.
 Our trip to Utah left a few permanent scrapes along the toe cap, but otherwise the shoes look as good as new.
+A potential area of weakness is the mesh along the upper material, but we haven't had any signs of tearing yet.
 The previous model was a pretty reliable hiking shoe—particularly for a lightweight design—and the build quality appears just as good with the new Moab 2.

 I went with my typical men’s size 9 and this turned out to be a great match.
 As with my previous Moabs, the fit was excellent: the length is just right and there is plenty of space in the toe box for long days on the trail without feeling sloppy.
 And the new sculpted insole that has more arch support does an even better job holding the foot in place.
 I particularly like the snug heel cup that was a nice fit for my somewhat narrow foot (I have the occasional issue with heel slippage with some wider set models, which can lead to blisters).
 A big part of the Moab’s appeal is its friendly fit, and Merrell stuck with what worked here.